Bluegent/MeRpgBot/docs/skills.md

 * `"interrupt":"true",` - Whether the skill can be interrupted by interrupt-type attacks.
     * If this line is missing, the skill can be interrupted.
     * Accepts formulas that return true/false like operators `> < or =`.
+* `"treat":"5"` - How much threat this level of this skill generates before threat multiplier is taken into account.